 Although you can only choose one airline each year for this credit, you’ll be able to pick a new airline at the beginning of every year if you so choose.

 While this credit can be very useful, it’s not quite as useful as the travel credits offered by some competing cards.
 Some other cards offer credits that will actually cover the primary cost of some of your travel expenses, like airline tickets or hotel bookings.
-These include the Citi Prestige which offers $250 for flight-related expenses (including tickets), and the Chase Sapphire Reserve, which provides $300 annually for any expenses in the travel category.
+These include the Citi Prestige which offers $250 for travel expenses, and the Chase Sapphire Reserve, which provides $300 annually for any expenses in the travel category.
 So, while the $200 credit from the Platinum card is definitely a valuable feature, you won’t be able to apply it to as many purchases as you can with these competing cards.